SharePoint/sp-dev-training-spfx-extensions/Lab.md

 1. When NPM completes downloading all dependencies, test the default project provisioned by the generator.

-    Extensions must be tested in a modern SharePoint page unlike web parts which can be tested in the local workbench.
-In addition, extensions also require special URL parameters when requesting the page to load the extension from the local development web server.
+    Unlike web parts which can be tested in the local workbench, extensions must be tested in a modern SharePoint page.
+Special query string parameters are included with the request to indicate that the extension should be loaded from the local development web server.
     1. Obtain the URL of a modern SharePoint page.
     1. Open the **./config/serve.json** file.
     1. Copy in the URL of your modern SharePoint page into the `serveConfigurations.default.pageUrl` property.

-        > *The SPFx build process' gulp **serve** task will launch a browser and navigate to this URL, appending the necessary URL parameters to the end of the URL to load the SPFx extension from your local development web server.*
+        > *The SPFx build process' gulp **serve** task will launch a browser and navigate to this URL, appending the necessary query string parameters.*

     1. Run the project by executing the following command: